dawidm/cryptonose2/download/index.md

 # Get Cryptonose 2.9

-Cryptonose2 need Java Runtine Environment 8 to work.
+Cryptonose2 needs Java Runtine Environment 8 to work.
 If you don't have it, Windows version will open download page.
 For jar version, you can get JRE at [https://www.java.com/en/download/](https://www.java.com/en/download/).

 ## Installer
 Recommended for **Windows**.
 Tested on Windows 7 and Windows 10.